Non UK Casinos – Find a non UK licensed casino

 However, players will need to check that they are eligible for any bonuses offered by non-UK sites as often there will be further restrictions.
-UK players will usually have to choose a different currency in order to make the most of these bonuses.
-There are usually a number of bonus types offered, but players should be aware that they will come with wagering requirements.
+UK players will usually have to choose a different currency to make the most of these bonuses.
+There are usually several bonus types offered, but players should be aware that they will come with wagering requirements.

-There are a few final features to consider when looking at non-UK casinos.
-One of the other aspects that entices in new players is the game selection.
+There are a few final features to consider when looking at non-UK casinos—one of the other aspects that entice new players in the game selection.
 Non-UK casinos are often able to utilise a wider range of game suppliers when compared to UKGC-licenced sites.
 This is because the UKGC sites can only use software providers that also hold a licence from the UKGC.

 Non-UK sites often have thousands of games, especially slots, from a huge number of providers.
 This means players are given access to games of all types from those slots through to live games.
-It does mean that players are often able to play more unusual games or ones that they have never come across before.
-Sometimes these sites will also offer casino exclusive games, just to make things more exciting.
+It does mean that players can often play more unusual games or ones that they have never come across before.
+Sometimes these sites will also offer casino exclusive games to make things more exciting.

 Another draw for these sites is the fact that some will offer no verification sign-ups.
 Many other casino sites will require player verification upon sign-up.
-This can mean collecting together a lot of different documents and then having to wait for the verification process to be completed.
+This can mean collecting together many different documents and then having to wait for the verification process to be completed.
 Non-UK sites often skip this step entirely, enabling players to get playing right away and in an anonymous fashion.

 As with all online casinos, we also check out the accessibility of the non-UK sites that we recommend.
-We don’t just have a look to see if the site is user-friendly, but we also check out what mobile options are available.
+We don’t just look to see if the site is user-friendly, but we also check out what mobile options are available.
 Some will have dedicated apps, although these are often harder to get hold of in the UK.
-Most will be modified for mobile browser use though.
+Most will be modified for mobile browser use, though.

-One thing that many Brits will be concerned about is whether their favourite non-UK site will still be accessible after Brexit.
-For those players that are enjoying playing at one of the UKGC licenced sites that is not based in the UK, it’s likely that nothing will change.
-It’s still best to beware though, as some sites might remove their business from the UK.
+Many Brits will be concerned about whether their favourite non-UK site will still be accessible after Brexit.
+Nothing will likely change for those who are enjoying playing at one of the UKGC licenced sites that are not based in the UK.
+It’s still best to beware, though, as some sites might remove their business from the UK.

-Many other sites are already operating outside both the UKGC and EU jurisdictions and can simply use other licences to get into the single market that way.
-The most popular of these is the Maltese licence with many companies simply relocating to this island in an effort to bring their casino sites to a wide range of players.
-Whatever happens though, players can stay informed with us.
+Many other sites are already operating outside both the UKGC and EU jurisdictions and can use other licences to get into the single market that way.
+The most popular of these is the Maltese licence, with many companies simply relocating to this island to bring their casino sites to a wide range of players.
+Whatever happens, though, players can stay informed with us.

 Non-UK casinos do offer players the chance to experience something a little different.
 These sites often have a vast range of games that aren’t usually available at UK casinos.
 In addition to this, UK players can also find a wealth of exciting bonuses to enjoy and the ability to make payments in a variety of different ways – particularly popular is the option to use cryptocurrencies for complete anonymity.